Violin

 Latica Honda Rosenberg © Neda Navaee

 Born to Croatian-Japanese parents, Latica Honda-Rosenberg studied with Tibor Varga and Zakhar Bron.
-In 1998 she won the silver medal at the Tchaikovsky Competition (Moscow) paving the way for an international career which has won her accolades for the strength, eloquence and expressiveness of her playing.
-She made her debut as a soloist at the
+In 1998, she won the silver medal at the Tchaikovsky Competition in Moscow, paving the way for an international career which has won her accolades for the strength, eloquence and expressiveness of her playing.
+She made her debut as a soloist at

 Latica Honda-Rosenberg Read More »